 Tilden Daken–Artist and Adventurer

-This news article, written more than 90 years ago, hits some of the highlights of his life:
+This news article, written more than 90 years ago, speaks volumes about the artist’s adventurous life:

 Few men have had such varied experiences as Tilden Dakin.
 Whether he was braving the Mexican war between Villa and Carranza, where he was wounded three times and once held prisoner for eight weeks, or “dancing around like a crazy man” to keep from freezing to death while painting the Piute Pass in midwinter; facing the unknown terrors of the ocean depths to secure true submarine views; tempting the headhunters of New Guinea or riding the brake beams with his friend Jack London—always he thought of his art and sought to put true pictures of the world around him on canvas.
 That he has succeeded is evidenced by the fact that his pictures may be found in Italy, Norway, Holland, Japan and Great Britain, as well as in all parts of our own country.
 And everywhere they have met with acclaim.